DIPlib/diplib/changelogs/diplib_3.5.0.md

-- Significantly improved the command to download *Bio-Formats*: `python -m diplib download_bioformats` now has an optional argument `-u` to force an update of the existing library, and another one to specify which verison to download.
+- Significantly improved the command to download *Bio-Formats*: `python -m diplib download_bioformats` now has an optional argument `-u` to force an update of the existing library, and another one to specify which version to download.
 By default, it downloads whatever the latest version is, we no longer hard-code a specific version number.